How is coal converted to electricity?

 - Electricity is generated when these are rapidly rotated in a strong magnetic field.

 - After passing through the turbine, the steam is condensed and returned to the boiler to be heated once again.

 - The electricity generated is transformed into the higher voltages – up to 400,000 volts – used for economic, efficient transmission via power line grids.

 - When it nears the point of consumption, such as our homes, the electricity is transformed down to the safer 100-250 voltage systems used in the domestic market.

 Coal is the world’s largest single source of electricity, set to still contribute 22% in 2040

 In South East Asia, coal will fuel 39% of electricity in 2040

 Improvements continue to be made in conventional PCC power station design and new combustion technologies are being developed.
-These allow more electricity to be produced from less coal - known as improving the thermal efficiency of the power station.
-Efficiency gains in electricity generation from coal-fired power stations will play a crucial part in reducing CO2 emissions at a global level.
+These allow more electricity to be produced from less coal – less coal being used to produce the same amount of electricity results in lower emissions.
+This is known as improving the thermal efficiency of the power station.